Reserve Supplementary Training Programmes

-- Reserve rank and file will be trained into non-commissioned officers in 2020 and 2022.
+- Reserve rank and file are trained into reserve NCOs in 2022 and 2024

-- Reserve non-commissioned officers will be trained into reserve officers in 2019 and 2021.
+- Reserve NCOs are trained into reserve officers in 2021 and 2023

-- A planned or valid placement to a reserve task for which purpose the applicant seeks for this training
+- planned or in force placement to a reserve task for which the applicant undertakes training